Two ways to find what you want

 End-of-lesson check

-What is the core idea behind "How to Find Lessons in Your Interest Area"?
+What is the main idea of "How to Find Lessons in Your Interest Area"?

 - Use Tracks and Search to find lessons about exactly what you care about — health, finance, family, hobbies, anything.

-Which term best describes a foundational idea in "How to Find Lessons in Your Interest Area"?
+Which concept is most central to "How to Find Lessons in Your Interest Area"?

 - search